 - Check this box if you or your spouse will be at least 19, or 24 years old or older if a full- time student, at the end of the year.
-To qualify for the Earned Income Credit, either you or your spouse (if you are married) must be at least 25 years old and no greater than 65 years old at the end of the year.
+To qualify for the Earned Income Credit, either you or your spouse (if you are married) must be at least 19, or 24 years old if a full- time student, at the end of the year.
 This rule only applies to people without any children.
 Your response is not used if you have 1 or more qualified children.

 - Can you (or your spouse if you are married) be claimed as a dependent of someone else?